The usual standard of care for the management of uncomplicated appendicitis in adults continues to be operative.

 As per management of adults with phlegmon or abscess, nonoperative management (antibiotics and, if available, percutaneous image-guided drainage) is a reasonable alternative if the patient is stable and laparoscopic appendectomy is unavailable.
 Nonoperative management has been associated with better results in terms of complication rate and readmission rate in children but evidence does not support its routine use.

 There are 2 operative options for appendectomy: open and laparoscopic.
 Most procedures are now undertaken laparoscopically.

 In adults, the choice of appendectomy generally depends upon the experience of the surgeon.
-Studies have shown laparoscopic appendectomy to have better cosmetic results, shorter length of hospital stay, reduced postoperative pain, and reduced risk of wound infection, compared with open appendectomy. [ ] Laparoscopic appendectomy is recommended for uncomplicated appendicitis, as well as complicated and perforated appendicitis.
+Studies have shown laparoscopic appendectomy to have better cosmetic results, shorter length of hospital stay, reduced postoperative pain, and reduced risk of wound infection, compared with open appendectomy. [ ] [Evidence B] Laparoscopic appendectomy is recommended for uncomplicated appendicitis, as well as complicated and perforated appendicitis.
 It is also considered the safest approach in obese patients.

 Peripheral venous cannulation: animated demonstration

 Practical suturing techniques: animated demonstrations

 In pregnant patients, laparoscopic appendectomy should be preferred to open appendectomy when surgery is indicated and where expertize of laparoscopy is available.
 It is safe in terms of risk of fetal loss and preterm delivery.
 Compared to open surgery during pregnancy, laparoscopic appendectomy is associated with shorter length of hospital stay and lower incidence of surgical site infection.
 Laparoscopy is technically safe and feasible during pregnancy.